 Lisbon Maru Memorial Service

-For this year's service a group of around 70 gathered in front of the Lisbon Maru Memorial for a simple, respectful, inclusive ceremony which lasted approximately one hour.
+For this year's service a group of around 70 members of LiMMA, descendants, dignitaries, and friends gathered in front of the Lisbon Maru Memorial for a simple, respectful, inclusive ceremony which lasted approximately one hour.

 The service was led by Rev. Jean Clements, niece of Private Kenneth T Hodkinson and included a personal account from Geoff Haviland about the life of his father Telegraphist Charles Stephen Haviland, a poem from Glyn Jones, son of Telegraphist Thomas Theodore Jones and readings from Gerry Borge, son of Private John Borg.
 Two pipers played several pieces including Amazing Grace.